AMDmi3/reprise/README.md

 ```shell
 # reprise --portsdir /usr/ports cat1/port1 cat2/port2
 ```

-Note that this way multiple ports are built in the same environment, which may have unwanted consequences.

 Additionally, you may specify a list of dependencies which need to be rebuilt from ports.
 These will only be built if actually needed